ljwharbers/nextflow-scdnaseq/README.md

 You can test the pipeline by typing:
 `nextflow run main.nf -profile test`

-This will run it with default parameters and a test samplesheet and dataset that is included in the repository.
-If this runs without any issues you can run it in your own dataset.
+This will run the pipeline with default parameters and a test samplesheet and dataset that is included in the repository.
+If this runs without any issues you can carry on and run it in your own dataset.

 ### Running the pipeline with your own dataset
 To run the pipeline with your own dataset, there are a few steps to take.